miqued/bfrpg-fg1-fvtt/README.md

 This module's contents are based off of those of the [r29 (print) release](https://basicfantasy.org/downloads/Basic-Fantasy-Field-Guide-r29.pdf) of the [Basic Fantasy Field Guide Volume 1](https://basicfantasy.org/forums/viewtopic.php?t=130) with the following modifications and additions:
 * Perceived spelling and grammar mistakes were corrected
 * Creatures that have multiple variants were each given their own actor sheets for each variant and organized into folders corresponding with the Field Guide (i.e. the Brown Dragon has 5 actor sheets which are in a folder titled "Dragon, Brown" which is itself within a folder titled "Dragon", to provide consistent means of monster organization)
-    - If the dependencies are not enabled, then the monsters will still be present with the correct names, but they will simply be in one big [searchable] list
 * Creatures with multiple attack options had their attack routines clarified (e.g. some monsters can attack with a claw and a bite, and some can attack with a claw OR a bite)
 * Mechanics for monsters were removed from the description and placed either with the attacks they accompany or in their own "special abilities" entry
 * Monsters which can cast spells were given a pre-selected list of spells, so that they may be used without any GM preparation